ParallelMaths/parallel/pages/7-18-downhill-from-here.md

 * Double the result
 * Add on the style score.

-A group of judges also awards up to 60 points for style – how well the jumper flies and lands.
+A group of judges awards up to 60 points for style – how well the jumper flies and lands.

 For example, to work out the score for a ski jumper who jumped 95 metres with